Colors: purple = native, orange = non-native

 2a.
 August 26 2018 El Modena Open Space

 These hills are cores of ancient volcanoes, where the molten basalt rock intruded up into the sedimentary layers.
 As the rock reached the surface, gas bubbles formed, like they do in carbonated beverage.
 So much of the rock there now is dark and full of round holes 1/16 to 1/2″.
 In some places groundwater later filled the holes and eventually left quartz crystals lining the walls of the bubble holes.
-Later the sandstone eroded away exposing the lava plugs, forming a chain of cone-shaped hills.
+Later the sandstone eroded away exposing the lava plugs.
+Some of the lava rock later eroded forming a chain of cone-shaped hills.

 El Modena Open Space south view.
 In the background is the same kind of volcanic hill, but with residential development and a restaurant on top.

 El Modena Open Space northwest view.
-The plants in front are brown Chamise with reddish brown dried flowers, and Prickly Pear Cactus, always green.
+The plants in front are brown Chamise with reddish brown dried flowers, and Coastal Prickly Pear Cactus (Opuntia littoralis), always green.

 3. West Coyote Hills, Fullerton CA